vogelrh/ken-burns-image/README.md

 # \<ken-burns-image\>

-Component that pans and zooms an image in a maner often refered to as the &#34;Ken Burns&#34; effect&#34;
+A Polymer Web Component that pans and zooms an image in a manner often referred to as the &#34;Ken Burns&#34; Effect&#34;

 ## Install the Polymer-CLI